SylphxAI/benchmark/benchmarks/state-management/README.md

 |  7 | **Redux Toolkit** | **104K** | 0.04x |
 |  8 | **MobX** | **42K** | 0.02x |

-> **Note**: Groups 04 (Complexity), 05 (Cache), and 07 (Form) currently have incomplete implementations and are excluded from the Overall Performance Score.
+> **Note**: Groups 04 (Complexity), 05 (Cache Performance), 07 (Form State) currently have incomplete implementations and are excluded from the Overall Performance Score.
 These tests require refactoring to use real store implementations rather than placeholder logic.

 ---